 One of the many celebrated highlights of this series is their capability to host high-density FlexView IPS displays (up to 1600x1200 OEM stock).
 2048x1536 can be achieved through obtaining a denser FlexView and further modifications and ensuring the EDID firmware can address the higher resolution.
 While the 14.1" form factor is more common than the 15.1" variant, the higher resolution screens are not as common and were typically paired with higher-end discreet ATI GPUs.
 These higher end systems have the suffix of 'p' (i.e. T60p).
 It's also possible to equip the T60 with LED-backlit FlexView panels that were produced (not many, but some were).
 However, these panels are increasingly more difficult and expensive to find due to enthusiast demand.

 The base 14.1" models typically sported an unimpressive 1024x768 display and either intel graphics or a lower-end ATI Mobility.
 The more expensive 14.1" models hosted a LG-Philips 1400x1050 TN display and a more capable Mobility x1400 or FireGL V5200; and later V5250.
 It is possible to perform an unofficial modification to install a 14.1" Sharp LQ141U1LH02 1600x1200 display: which is a very desirable resolution on that size (requires modifying either the display cable or panel itself).
-While lacking IPS this display still has a few advantages: it uses less power over the higher resolution IPS counterparts, smaller form factor, and it's generally dimmer and not as viewable from all angles meaning more privacy if working on sensitive data; similar to the effect why ATMs capitalize on this feature of TN displays.
+While lacking IPS this display still has a few advantages: it uses less power over the higher resolution IPS counterparts, smaller form factor, and it's generally dimmer and not as viewable from all angles meaning more privacy if working on sensitive data; similar to the effect why ATMs capitalise on this feature of TN displays.

-The 'deluxe' docking station also supports a variety of features that are unusual, including hotswappable PS/2 keyboards and mice.
+The 'deluxe' docking station also supports a variety of features that are unusual, including hot-swappable PS/2 keyboards and mice.

 Thermal Awareness